If I've Been Deported from the USA, Can I Go to Canada?

 A U.S. deportation will negatively impact all Canadian immigration applications, including those to work, study or reside.
 For this reason, it’s important to understand how a removal order from other countries (including the U.S.) can affect your ability to enter Canada, whether it’s only for a short stay, or for a more permanent settlement.
 No matter the case, you will require permanent clearance from a Canadian consulate to ensure future travel into Canada.

-If you’ve discovered you’re inadmissible to Canada, the Campbell Cohen Immigration Law Firm can assist in your efforts to enter the country.
+If you’ve discovered you’re inadmissible to Canada, the Cohen Immigration Law Firm can assist in your efforts to enter the country.
 Simply complete our contact form and one of our experts will reach out to schedule a free consultation with you.

 Table of Contents